master-hax/aosp-system-core/init/readme.txt

 onrestart
     Execute a Command (see below) when service restarts.

+rlimit <resource> <rlim_cur> <rlim_max>
+   Set an rlimit for this service. resource can either be a numeric value or one of:
+      CPU, FSIZE, DATA, STACK, CORE, RSS, NPROC, NOFILE, MEMLOCK, AS, LOCKS, SIGPENDING, MSGQUEUE, NICE, RTPRIO, RTTIME

 Triggers
 --------
    Triggers are strings which can be used to match certain kinds